threefoldfoundation/tfchain/specs/3bot_registration.md

 such is already achieved with the new properties discussed in [The Transactions Chapter](#transactions), it is needed to decode these more "classic" types in a new way as well, at least already when used as part of these Transaction Types.

-### Optional Value

-This type makes a value of any (binary) Marshalable optional.
-This is achieved by prefixing the value with a byte, 1 or 0, defining whether or not it is defined.

-Within the context of spec,
-it will be used for the binary encoding of the optional single refund Coin Output.

 ### Tiny Slices

 In all previous Tx types eight bytes are used to prefix a slice and indicates its length.